Skip to the content.

 sessionInfo()

 For better reproducibility, it can help to create RMarkdown reports, which save all code, results, and visualizations as nicely formatted html reports.
-We have a very basic example fo a report linked here.
+We have a very basic example of a report linked here.
 To create these reports we have additional materials available.